ECAS-Lab/ecas-training/ECAS_HandsOn_ESIWACE.md

 - Compute and visualize **climate indices**
 - Share files with B2DROP (**experimental?**)

+## Organization

+* Please fill in the evaluation forms at the end of the session and give them nack to the trainers.
+* Link to this training is [here](https://github.com/ECAS-Lab/ecas-training/blob/master/ECAS_HandsOn_ESIWACE.md)
 ## Setup

 **ECAS/ECASLab** is deployed on two sites: